 Metfriendly was the first company to offer the Lifetime ISA when it started in 2017 and is the only Police member organisation to offer them.

-Kathy has been the CEO of Metfriendly since the beginning of 2019.
+Kathy is former CEO at Metfriendly.
 As well as being a qualified actuary, she has found the time to write a book to help us understand the world of savings, establish a new vineyard in Argentina and schedule in two active hobbies... golf and skiing.

 If you'd like to speak with a Metfriendly representative about your personal financial circumstances, you can book a one-to-one consultation.